Explore the Alps and discover the activities on offer for all ages

 It’s easy to spend weeks in the Alps in summer, with so many events, activities and visits on offer.
 However, it’s worth sparing a day or so to explore the wider area if possible.
 The pretty old town of Annecy and its beautiful lake make the perfect destination for shoppers, water-lovers, foodies and history lovers.
 Chamonix isn’t far away either, and makes for an excellent day trip to places like l’Aguille du Midi or the Mer de Glace glacier.

 Lesser-known places include the pedestrianised medieval village of Yvoire on the shores of Lake Geneva — perfect for a relaxing day with the kids or a romantic day out for a couple.
-The Plateau des Glières provide endless trails for walking and mountain biking, and features a monument to The Resistance war movement, who fought on the plateau.
+The Plateau des Glières provide endless trails for mountain biking and hiking in the Alps, and features a monument to The Resistance war movement, who fought on the plateau.